Venezuela’s Meltdown Could Be Trump’s First Nightmare, Too

 -

-Places as far flung as China, North Korea, Iran, and the Moscow Ritz-Carlton have been vying to be President-elect Donald Trump’s first big foreign policy crisis when he takes office.
-But Venezuela, grappling with political deadlock and economic cataclysm, is quickly elbowing its way to the top of the list, and may pose the first big test for a neophyte administration.
+Places as far flung as China, North Korea, Iran, and the Moscow Ritz-Carlton have been vying to be President-elect Donald Trump’s first big foreign-policy crisis when he takes office.
+But Venezuela, grappling with political deadlock and economic cataclysm, is quickly elbowing its way to the top of the list and may pose the first big test for a neophyte administration.

-Venezuela was already mess under former President Hugo Chavez, whose corruption and economic mismanagement impoverished one of Latin America’s brightest stars.
-But things have gone from awful to hellish under President Nicolas Maduro, who replaced Chavez upon his death in 2013 — especially after the steep plunge in oil prices the last two years which mauled Venezuela’s finances.
+Venezuela was already a mess under former President Hugo Chávez, whose corruption and economic mismanagement impoverished one of Latin America’s brightest stars.
+But things have gone from awful to hellish under President Nicolás Maduro, who replaced Chavez upon his death in 2013 — especially after the steep plunge in oil prices the past two years that mauled Venezuela’s finances.
 Now, the country is wrestling with shortages of food and medicine, Zimbabwe-level inflation, and violent anti-government protests.

 In search of a peaceful political solution to the impasse, the United States has backed a dialogue between Maduro’s government and a coalition of opposition groups.
-The dialogue, promoted by the Vatican in October, seeks to find common ground amid the opposition’s call for Maduro to leave office ease after his party’s recent electoral defeats.
+The dialogue, promoted by the Vatican in October, seeks to find common ground amid the opposition’s call for Maduro to leave office after his party’s recent electoral defeats.
 Those talks have since ground to a halt.

-One prominent opposition leader, Maria Corina Machado, told Foreign Policy the dialogue on which Washington is pinning its hopes was doomed to fail from the start.
-“It cannot be called a dialogue, it’s not,” she said.
+One prominent opposition leader, María Corina Machado, told Foreign Policy that the dialogue on which Washington is pinning its hopes was doomed to fail from the start.
+“It cannot be called a dialogue; it’s not,” she said.
 “It is a fraud.”

 U.S. officials say they’re open-eyed about the chances the dialogue will work, but worry even more about the alternatives.
 “We’re not confident the dialogue will produce compromise, but not engaging in dialogue would undoubtedly lead to further escalation and violence in the streets,” a senior U.S. official said on condition of anonymity.

-Maduro, like Chavez and former Cuban leader Fidel Castro before him, thrives on stoking confrontation with the United States.
+Maduro, like Chávez and former Cuban leader Fidel Castro before him, thrives on stoking confrontation with the United States.
 And interference from Washington could end up tainting Venezuelan opposition parties.
 The Obama administration set out to “intentionally lower the decibel level on Venezuela to avoid drowning out those voicing valid concerns about the direction of the country,” the official told FP.

 The direction isn’t good.
-Maduro blames the economic and political crisis on rivals, hostile businessmen, and the United States.
+Maduro blames the economic and political crisis on rivals, hostile businesspeople, and the United States.
 Deeply unpopular, he tossed away what little international support he had after he scuttled a presidential recall referendum last October that experts say he would have lost.
-Maduro lost “all of his legitimacy of origin after leaving the people of Venezuela without electoral rights,” said Secretary General of the Organization of American States Luis Almagro then.
+Maduro lost “all of his legitimacy of origin after leaving the people of Venezuela without electoral rights,” said Secretary-General of the Organization of American States Luis Almagro.

 The opposition is growing more desperate.
 On Monday, the opposition-controlled National Assembly censured Maduro in a last-ditch attempt to counter the president’s power.
 It may not have much effect; Maduro stripped the National Assembly of powers after the opposition won a surprise majority in December 2015 elections.
 And Maduro’s government is threatening to dissolve opposition leadership in the Assembly in a bid to wipe out any potential challenge to its rule.